somgithub111/test/test.md

   ```
  </b><br/>

-5.awk command is used to Extract the data where FS is used as Field seperator (,) and NR is used to select no. of regions in output between 4 to 24/26 and "" is used to Echo text as it is, \n is used to change the lines and  $2 ,$11, &11*8 is used to display column:
+5. awk command is used to Extract the data where FS is used as Field seperator (,) and NR is used to select no. of regions in output between 4 to 24/26 and "" is used to Echo text as it is, \n is used to change the lines and  $2 ,$11, &11*8 is used to display column:

   <b>